KrishnaAggarwal2003/Image-Classification-with-CNN-models/README.md

         - ReLU and Sigmoid activations

 3. **Training**
-    - Trained for 200 epochs using Adam optimizer and CrossEntropyLoss.
+    - Trained for 200 epochs using Adam optimiser and CrossEntropyLoss.
-    - Loss printed every 10 epochs.
+    - Loss is printed every 10 epochs.

 4. **Saving & Loading**
     - Model parameters saved to `pytorch_parameters.pth`.